DimKaisaris/Predicting-Chess-Game-Outcomes-with-Machine-Learning/README.md

 # Predicting-Chess-Game-Outcomes-with-Machine-Learning

 ## Project Overview
-In this project I investigate and predict the outcomes of chess games using machine learning techniques.
+In this project, I investigate and predict the outcomes of chess games using machine learning techniques.
 Drawing from over 168,000 games on Lichess.org  the project applies extensive Exploratory Data Analysis (EDA), classification, and regression modeling to uncover patterns and build predictive models.

 **Key Goals:**
 - Understand how player Elo, time formats, and openings affect outcomes